 Much of it, unfortunately, involves practice — simply doing enough billing and mastering it.
-But if you become a Hands-On Diagnostics franchise, you’d have the billing software that would automate everything, tracking your time and instituting the 8-Minute Rule for you, so you can have accurate and higher PT insurance reimbursements.
+But if you become a Hands-On Diagnostics member, you’d have the billing software that would automate everything, tracking your time and instituting the 8-Minute Rule for you, so you can have accurate and higher PT insurance reimbursements.

 In other words, as we’ve stated more than a few times on this blog, if you team up with Hands-On Diagnostics, we can alleviate your financial migraines and billing suffering — which will give you more time and energy to focus on healing your patients.

 We hope you’ll give us a call.
-It may take a little longer than eight minutes for you to figure out whether you want to be a HODS franchise, but we promise we won’t bill you — in units or otherwise.
+It may take a little longer than eight minutes for you to figure out whether you want to be a HODS member, but we promise we won’t bill you — in units or otherwise.